fractal-platform/fractal/docs/index.rst

 	* Start mining on Fractal Testnet
 	* Manage your account on Fractal Testnet
 	* Send transactions on Fractal Testnet

-		* Transfer token
-		* Deploy smart contract
-		* Invoke smart contract

 	* Query account and transactions on Fractal Testnet

-Also, we provide the reference documentations of command lines and rpc apis.
+Also, we provide the reference documentations of command lines.

 How to Use this Documentation
 -----------------------------------------------